Arthur-Bridges/Text-Editor/README.md

 Usage for this web application is very simple.

-1. **Users**
+1. **Edit Text**

--Create a user.

--Retrieve all users.

--Retrieve user by ID.

--Update an existing user.

--Delete an existing user.

-2. **Thoughts**

--Create a thought.

--Retrieve all thoughts.

--Retrieve thought by ID.

--Update an existing thought.

--Delete an existing thought.

-3. **Reactions**

--Create a reaction.

--Delete an existing reaction.
+- Edits text online and offline

 ## Credits

 Created by:
 Arthur Bridges (https://github.com/Arthur-Bridges),

-Created with the use of Javascript, Node, Webpack.
+Created with the use of Javascript, Node, Webpack, Babel, and Express.

 ## License